 Taxes

 Puerto Suarez will secure significant exemptions from import duties and taxes and from VAT on construction-related costs as a benefit from being located in the Free-Trade zone.
 Additionally, during operations, the project benefits from exemptions from gross receipts and VAT taxes that their suppliers enjoy as a result of selling into the Free-Trade zone.
-Furthermore, power sales from the project do not incur gross receipts and VAT taxes as a result of exporting its power into Brazil.
+Furthermore, power sales from the project do not incur gross receipts and VAT taxes as a result of exporting power into Brazil.

 The effective income tax rate is 25%, the Bolivian statutory rate.